jeff-zucker/solid-rest-file/README.md

 with rdflib.js in nodejs context, it supports all fetcher methods (load, putBack, webOperation, etc.) on local files and folders.

-Not implemented: OPTION and PATCH (and therefore rdflib's Updater).
+Not implemented: HEAD, OPTION and PATCH (and therefore rdflib's Updater).

 **Note**: this library incorporates and extends Thomas Bergwinki's excellent [file-fetch](https://github.com/bergos/file-fetch)